Valerieyu77/in-the-loop/README.md

 # In the Loop

-A daily briefing app for international students in the U.S. — helps you keep up with the news and understand the cultural references people around you casually drop into conversation.
+A daily briefing app for Chinese international students in the U.S. — helps you keep up with the news and understand the cultural references people around you casually drop into conversation.